 SINGAPORE - It's official, our boys doing National Service in Pulau Tekong "get it good" when it comes to meal time.

-Singapore's "foremost authority" on local food - Makansutra founder KF Seetoh - has said that the food at the cookhouse in Pulau Tekong's Basic Military Training Centre (BMTC) is of a quality that is "way higher than it should be".
+Prominent Singapore food critic and authority on local food - Makansutra founder KF Seetoh - has said that the food at the cookhouse in Pulau Tekong's Basic Military Training Centre (BMTC) is of a quality that is "way higher than it should be".

 In a video - Military Makan - put online by Cyberpioneer yesterday (April 30) on its Facebook page, Seetoh was seen visiting BMTC and eating in the cookhouse.